mbest/knockout/README.md

 7. Two Knockout objects are no longer exported: `ko.utils.domNodeDisposal` and `ko.jsonExpressionRewriting`.
 Both objects were heavily modified in this update, and rather than explaining the changes, it was simpler (and space saving) to not export them.
 8. The last parameter to `utils.setDomNodeChildrenFromArrayMapping` is a callback function that is called after nodes are added to the document.
 Anyone using this function and providing that callback will need to update their code to include a third parameter, `subscription`, and call `addDisposalNodes` on the subscription with any of the given nodes that should be watched.
 9. Observables accessed within a binding’s `init` function will not be tracked and thus will not trigger updates for that binding.
 Only observables accessed in the `update` function will be tracked.
+10. The `text` binding will always create a single text node.
+Previously some browsers would convert new-lines in the text into `br` nodes.
+Now they will stay as new-lines in a single text node.
+Use the `white-space: pre-wrap` style to format the text.

 What are the new interfaces in this update?